fetchai/docs/pages/framework/uagents/build-uagents/create-a-uagent.md

     alice = Agent(name="alice", seed="alice recovery phrase")
     ```

-    **Note**: The μAgent is assigned a **name** and a **seed**.
+    The μAgent is assigned a **name** and a **seed**.
 This latter one parameter is optional but needed to set fixed addresses.
 Otherwise, random addresses will be generated every time you run the agent.

 7. Assign the μAgent a behavior to be executed.
 For instance, **alice** agent could send a message to itself every 2 seconds saying hello.